erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 And the last of this list of alternatives, we have the good old [Gitbook].
 It uses GitHub and its GitHub Pages functionality; also provides an interface to write content; however, it is mainly suited for documentation or technical books.
 It is possible to have a website there, but it is not the best place.

 ## System Model

+When we talk about statically generated websites we now that it does not have a system in the server generating it.
+It is previously generated and only served to the customer.

 ## Solution